wclaybaugh/2017/wiki/speedoflight.md

 We might wish to compute a test statistic from the posterior predictive.
 Say for example, we wish to talk about the minimum value of the posterior predictive.

-One way to do this is to replicate the posterior predictive multiple times.
+The way to do this is to replicate the posterior predictive multiple times.
 We show that below: